In addition to the BSA, there are currently no admission requirements for the Half Minors, but placement is based on annuity and number of ECTS.

 For more information, please contact firstname.lastname@example.org.

-By completing this course, student will be able to describe signalling pathways controlling cell proliferation and differentiation with special attention to the in detail studied cancer types.
+By completing this course, the student will be able to describe signalling pathways controlling cell proliferation and differentiation with special attention to the in detail studied cancer types.
 Based on the knowledge they could reflect how impaired regulatory pathways can be utilised for designing better, targeted treatment strategies.
-They will be able explain how biological markers can be identified and implemented in translational medicine.
-The will be able to perform simple molecular and biochemical experiments, interpret obtained results draw conclusion from these test that are frequently used in cancer research.
-They will be able propose an innovative therapeutic strategy that might be developed for targeting specific oncological problem, formulate opinion on the design and implementation of clinical trial to test new therapeutic agents.
+They will be able to explain how biological markers can be identified and implemented in translational medicine.
+They will be able to perform simple molecular and biochemical experiments, interpret obtained results conclude these tests that are frequently used in cancer research.
+They will be able to propose an innovative therapeutic strategy that might be developed for targeting specific oncological problem, formulate an opinion on the design and implementation of a clinical trial to test new therapeutic agents.
 Students will acquire the essentials of clinical trial design and write a proposal which will include an additional opinion paper on crucial ethical and regulatory steps involved in innovative cancer therapies.